 Tried this recipe?
 Leave me a comment and let me know how it turned out.
 Post your picture on Instagram and tag #girl_with_a_spatula or mention @girl_with_a_spatula.

-Recipe Details for New Zealand Roasted Lamb Shanks
+- 2 New Zealand Lamb Shanks

 - Heat oven to 350°F. Cover the bottom of a large dutch oven with the sliced red onion.